eljefe303030/Melius/README.md

 ## Post-installation Steps
 ### Root Builder
-The list uses Kezyma's Root Builder to keep the game root folder clean.
+*for your information only, this step is done automatically* The list uses Kezyma's Root Builder to keep the game root folder clean.
 Any mod that needs to be installed in the game folder is instead added to MO2 with a special file structure, and is then added to the game folder whenever the game is running.

 ### Stock Game
-Melius uses the Stock Game method.
+*for your information only, this step is done automatically* Melius uses the Stock Game method.
 This is essentially a copy of Starfield included with the installation folder.
 This means that everything is completely separate from your Steam installation of Starfield (which is still required as the game files are not redistributed).
 The folder in question is called Stock Game, located at Melius\Stock Game.
 ### If you have the Shattered Space DLC
 Copy the following 5 files from your Starfield Steam installation folder folder e.g. from C:\Steam\steamapps\common\Starfield\Data